-Rural Wisdom is a community development and shared learning project whose impact goes far beyond the specific communities we directly support.
-The projects run by our Community Workers in Scotland and Wales provide inspiration for others across the UK to help improve the lives of older people living in rural communities.
+Rural Wisdom was a community development and shared learning project whose impact went far beyond the specific communities we directly supported.
+The projects supported by our Community Workers in Scotland and Wales provided inspiration for others across the UK, help improve the lives of older people and others living in rural communities.

 National network for change

-In addition to the specific areas of impact featuring projects ran and supported by our team, we have also worked in other areas across Scotland.
+In addition to the specific communities of impact supported by our team, we also worked in other areas across Scotland.
 Our work in other communities was aimed at identifying if these areas faced similar issues to those we were already hearing about.
-We also worked hard to share our learning and approaches that may benefit these areas that had worked elsewhere.
+We also worked hard to share our learning and approaches that we found were working well.
 For example, in January 2019 we hosted a joint workshop in Pembrokeshire that included speakers from Highland Perthshire who shared how they are developing community based social care.

-Our work involves collaboration and participation with hundreds of important partners across the country from funders to community councils to volunteer organisations and everything in between.
-We could not have the impact we do without the support from these incredible organisations and teams, united in our goal to enact positive change in and for rural communities.
-Rural Wisdom is a flexible project that was designed to evolve and it continues to do so with the ongoing support of our partners.
+Our work involved collaboration and participation with hundreds of important partners across the country from funders to community councils to volunteer organisations and everything in between.
+We could not have the impact we do without the support from these incredible organisations and teams, committed to supporting rural communities.
+Rural Wisdom was designed to be a flexible project evolving over the 5-years, and it continues to do so with the ongoing support of our partners.

 Policy in action

-Rural Wisdom is a conduit for change as we connect those with the means to improve rural communities with the people who live there.
-Our activities provide the evidence for policy change and our local, regional and national gatherings provide a means of enacting this change by bringing it to the attention of policy makers and other key influencers across government.
+Rural Wisdom continues to be a conduit for change as we connect those with the means to improve rural communities with the people who live there.
+Our activities provided the evidence for policy change and our local, regional and national gatherings provide a means of enacting this change by bringing it to the attention of policy makers and other key influencers across government.
 To find out more about the specific projects we have supported in local communities across Scotland and Wales, visit the areas of impact below or visit our blog page.